-- 2 tbsp sea salt or use 1 tbsp for low sodium option
+- 2 tablespoons sea salt or use 1 tablespoon for low sodium option

-- 1/2 tsp celery seed not celery salt
+- ½ teaspoon celery seed not celery salt

 - 1 dried bay leaf

-- 1/4 tsp black pepper optional but recomended
+- ¼ teaspoon black pepper optional but recomended

 - Add all the ingredients to a small blender or food processor and blitz until a powder like consistency is reached, approx 20 seconds.